kaikaisd/u2-torrent-securekey-converter-python/README.md

 # u2-torrent-securekey-converter-python

-# This project will not update anymore, if you have interest , welcome to fork this and make it more useful
+# This project will not update anymore, if you have interest , welcome to fork this and make it usefully

 # IMPORTANT :
 ### This project has high risk on you run it to change torrent without closed the rtorrent